mti/attack_eaglesign/README.md

   efficient version will be provided later.

-* For parameter set EagleSign-5, G is actually a 2×2 matrix, and this code recovers the top left entry for simplicity.
-The other entries can be recovered in exactly the same way by adjusting which entry of Z and C we average out.
+* For parameter set EagleSign-5, G is actually a 2×2 matrix, and this code recovers the top left entry for simplicity's sake.
+The other entries can be recovered in exactly the same way by adjusting which entry of Z and C we consider.

+* The source files `aes256ctr.c` and `aes256ctr.h` are missing from the EagleSign submission package.
+They are copied over from the round 3 submission package of Dilithium.

 —Mehdi Tibouchi, July 19, 2023.